South African Republic: First Boer War, 1880–1881

-On 12 April 1877, the British issued the "Annexation of the S. A. Republic to the British Empire."
-In it, the British stated that the country was "unstable, ungovernable, bankrupt and facing civil war", though in reality they wished to annex it merely for its strategic position, using the skirmishes merely as an excuse to justify this.
-The unsuccessful annexation apparently would not suspend self-government, but nonetheless attempted to convert the ZAR into a colony of the British Empire.
+On 12 April 1877, British officials issued the "Annexation of the S. A. Republic to the British Empire."
+The proclamation stated that the country was "unstable, ungovernable, bankrupt and facing civil war", though in reality the British wished to annex it for its strategic position, using skirmishes as a casus belli.
+The annexation would not suspend self-government, but nonetheless attempted to convert the ZAR into a colony of the British Empire.
+The ZAR unanimously decided to resist the British annexation.

-The ZAR recognised this proclamation as an act of aggression, and resisted.
 Instead of declaring war, the country decided to send a delegation to the United Kingdom and the United States, to protest.
 This did not have any effect, and the First Boer War formally broke out on 20 December 1880.
-The First Boer War was the first conflict since the American Revolution in which the British had been decisively defeated and forced to sign a peace treaty under unfavourable terms.

-It would see the introduction of the khaki uniform, marking the beginning of the end of the famous Redcoat.
-The Battle of Laing's Nek would be the last occasion on which a British regiment carried its official regimental colours into battle.
+It would see the introduction of the khaki uniform among British troops, marking the beginning of the end of the famous red coat.
+The Battle of Laing's Nek would be the last occasion on which a British Army regiment carried its official regimental colours into battle.
 The Pretoria Convention of 1881 was signed on 3 August 1881 and ratified on 25 October 1881 by the ZAR, where the Zuid Afrikaansche Republiek is referred to by the name "Transvaal Territory".
 The Pretoria Convention of 1881 was superseded in 1884 by the London Convention, in which the British suzerainty over the South African Republic was relinquished.

-The British Government, in the London Convention, accepted the name of the country as the South African Republic.
+The British government, in the London Convention, accepted the name of the country as the South African Republic.
 The convention was signed in duplicate in London on 27 February 1884, by Hercules Robinson, Paul Kruger, Stephanus Jacobus du Toit and Nicolaas Smit, and later ratified by the South African Republic Volksraad.
 In 1885, rich gold reefs were discovered.
 ZAR burghers were farmers and not miners and much of the mining fell to immigrants.
 The immigrants were also referred to as "outlanders".
 By 1897, immigrants had invested over 300,000,000 British Pounds in the ZAR goldfields.

 Malaboch War, 1894

 The Malaboch War was between Chief Malaboch (Mmaleboho, Mmaleboxo) of the Bahananwa (Xananwa) people and the South African Republic (ZAR) Government led by Commandant-General Piet Joubert.
-Malaboch refused to pay taxes to the Transvaal after it was given back to the Boers in 1881 by the British, which resulted in a military drive against him by the South African Republic (ZAR)..
+Malaboch refused to pay taxes to the Transvaal after it was given back to the Boers in 1881 by the British, which resulted in a military drive against him by the South African Republic (ZAR).